habudala/My-OWN-Self-built-Memory-Game/README.md

 ##### - I am adding a "reset board" button, so that the player can restart the game over at any point.
 The reset button also deletes the number of moves of any previous game.

 ##### - I am adding the option to select the difficulty of the game.
-Depending on the difficulty, the number of tiles will readjust.
+Depending on the difficulty, the number of tiles will readjust. (a shoutout to Robert Bunch and a personal reminder: if you are creating multiple similar variables (and you use letters to name them), make damn sure that you don't use the same letters as your iteration variables.
+It makes your life miserable, and debugging your code a f***ing pain in the a**!!!)

 ##### - I am also adding custom messages based on difficulty, and the number of moves it took the user to win the game.

+##### - Next step...
+Make your game responsive, so it works with all screen sizes.